crykn/crykn.github.io/_pages/features.md

 - LibGDX provides you with everything you need for proper **2D development** right out of the box.
 - **3D Graphics** are also supported via various high-level APIs.
 Take a look at our [showcase](/showcase/) to see some 3D games made with libGDX.
-- **Small game sizes:** libGDX games can be very small – ranging from
 - **Super Fast:** Heavy emphasis was put on avoiding garbage collection for Dalvik/JavaScript by careful API design and the use of custom collections.
+- **Small game sizes:** libGDX games can be very small – starting from around a couple MBs for Android games and even less than <60 MB for desktop projects with a bundled JRE

 <br/>